 Another way to keep the mashed rosehips for later use is to freeze them.
 Just simply place the mashed rosehips into an ice cube tray and place it in the freezer.
 Every time you want to make a rosehip tea just simply remove one cube and place it in boiling water.
 Switch of the heat, let it steep for 20 minutes and your tea is ready.

 The third method - making a cup of rosehip tea from dried rosehips

 Using rosehip powder

-Lastly, you can make a rosehip tea from dried rosehips.
+Lastly, you can prepare a rosehip tea from dried rosehips.
 Either buy them online or simply dry your fresh rosehips to preserve and use them later to make your rosehip tea.

 Dry them using a dehydrator - set the temperature to 105 F (50 C) for 48 hours or just simply place them on parchment paper and let them sit in a dry place for about a week.

 Place them into a blender and pulverize them.
 Store them in an airtight container for up to 1 year.
-Use the ratio of 1 teaspoon of dried rosehips to 1 cup of water.
+Use the ratio of one teaspoon of dried rosehips to one cup of water.

 Rosehip tea tastes delicious however you can always adjust its flavor with honey or lemon.
 It is delicious warm as well as cold as an ice tea.

 It depends where you live, but in Europe from the beginning of September right through to December.

 Vitamin C is water-soluble so if you make a tea with water, it leeches into it, meaning you don’t lose most of the vitamin C. However some degradation appears with the heat, so longer cooking in higher temperature means less vitamin C. That is the reason I prefer to steep the rosehips rather than to boil them.